tjoskar/ng-lazyload-image/README.md

 }
 ```

+## 🐛 Debug

+In order to get a better understanding of what is happening you can pass `[debug]="true"` which will output some debug information in the web console.

+See [onStateChange](#onStateChange) for more information about the diffrent output messages.

 ## 💅 CSS

 The css class name `ng-lazyloading` will automatically be added before the image is loaded and will be removed when the image has been loaded or if the image couldn't be loaded.

-The css class name `ng-lazyloaded` will be added when the image is loaded.
+The css class name `ng-lazyloaded` will be added when the image is loaded (regardless of if the image could be loaded or not).

 The css class name `ng-failed-lazyloaded` will be added when the image couldn't be loaded.